-Each week, you are required to watch the videos covering each section and complete the two homework assignment specific to those sections.
-The homework assignments will be posted on MyOpenMath, a free online homework system.
-MyOpenMath will be integrated with Moodle so that you can access each homework in Moodle.
-Homeworks will be graded for correctness and are due Sunday at 11:59 AM (Beijing Time) for weeks 1-4 and Thursday 11:59 AM (Beijing Time) for week 5.
+Each week, you are required to watch the videos covering each section and complete the homework assignment specific to that section.
+MyMathLab will be integrated with Moodle so that you can access each homework in Moodle The cost for MyMathLab is about \$79.99 or more, but it comes with a copy of the e-textbook.
+The homework assignments will be graded for correctness.

 Each week (except for Week 5), you will have two quizzes to complete.
 On week 5 there will just be one quiz.
 The quizzes will be posted on Moodle and graded for correctness.
 You will work out your solutions on blank printer paper.
 You must clearly label each problem and it is preferred that you work each problem on a separate sheet of paper.
-Once you have finished the quiz, you will upload your solutions as a single PDF to the appropriate place on
+Once you have finished with the quiz, you will upload your solutions as a single PDF to the appropriate place on Moodle.
+The quizzes are due by the end of the week (Sunday night).
+Solutions will be posted after the due date so that you can use the solutions to prepare for the exams.